 Aug 17, Day 17: 31,369 acres and 36-percent contained.
-865 firefighters are on scene this morning, and the resources include 18 hand crews, five helicopters, 39 engines, two dozers and eight water tenders.
+865 firefighters are on scene, resources include 18 hand crews, five helicopters, 39 engines, two dozers and eight water tenders.
 The fire has been burning the hottest over recent days north of Spicer Reservoir.
-Today, more crews, and aircraft, will work to build and strengthen lines in that area.

-Aug 18, Day 18: A nice hike in the containment on the Donnell Fire in the Stanislaus National Forest up to 42-percent containment while just a slight growth of 374 acres for a total of 31,743.
-Highway 108 through the Donnell Fire burn area will open between Eagle Meadow and the Tuolumne-Mono county it is prohibited to stop between Eagle Meadow and Kennedy Meadows.
+Aug 18, Day 18: Hike in the containment on the Donnell Fire in the Stanislaus National Forest to 42-percent containment, slight growth of 374 acres for a total of 31,743.
+Highway 108 through the Donnell Fire burn area open between Eagle Meadow and the Tuolumne-Mono county, no stopping from Eagle Meadow and Kennedy Meadows.

 Aug 20, Day 20: 31,743 and 49% contained.

 Aug 21, Day 21: 51 percent contained at 35,000 acres as firefighting crews continue to focus on its northeast flank near Spicer Reservoir.
 The fire gained about another 3,500 acres since Monday, according to incident spokesperson Bob Francis.
 Permit Holders May Reenter After Safety Inspections Finish

 Aug 22, Day 22: Containment jumps to 62-percent overnight and the acreage increases just 288 acres for a total of 35,288.
 Details here.